ElektraInitiative/libelektra/src/plugins/spec/README.md

 expressions.
 Globbing resembles regular expressions.
 They do not have the same expressive power, but are easier to use.
 The semantics are more suitable to match path names:

-- `*` matches any key name of just one hierarchy.
-This means it complies with any character except slash or null.
-- `?` satisfies single characters with the same exclusion.
 - `#` matches Elektra array elements. (e.g. `#0`, `#_10`, `#__987`)
 - `_` matches anything that `*` matches, except array elements.
-- Additionally, there are ranges and character classes.
-They can also be inverted.
-For more infos take a look at the code documentation of
-  `elektraKeyGlob()`.

 The plugin copies the metadata of the corresponding `spec` key to every matching (see below) key in the other namespaces.
 The copied metadata is removed again during `kdbSet` (if remained unchanged).